Skip to main content

 Checklist of documents or proof

-• Photo ID, Social Security number, Medicaid and Medicare cards
+• Photo ID, Social Security number, Medicaid card, and Medicare card

 • Proof of Hawaii residence and current address